-Similarly, for transferring ownership of a vessel, the lien must first be terminated.
+Similarly, for transferring ownership of a vessel, the Lien must first be terminated.
 This is commonly achieved by way of settling the claim.

 The owner can pay the fines, waive his ownership of the vessel, sell or auction it to the authorities for realizing payments of the affected parties, or legal foreclosure of the vessel.
 If the owner intends to pay the fines rather than auction the vessel, they must inform the court of maritime law at the earliest.

-A few of the important features and characteristics of maritime lien can be explained as follows:
+A few of the important features and characteristics of maritime Lien can be explained as follows:

 - The causes for a maritime lien arising are accidents to the vessel and thereby injuries to the ship’s personnel in the oceanic waters or because of mortgage transactions.
-This means that any sort of damage caused because of the ship and indirectly because of the ship’s equipment will invoke the application of maritime lien
+This means that any damage caused because of the ship and indirectly because of the ship’s equipment will invoke the application of a maritime lien

 - Crew wages